rjshap/AutoSharesAPI/web-api/introduction.md

 This API endpoint enables you to bind a new or an existing trading account to an existing user.

 ## New to AutoShares API?
-Read how the rgistration process works...
+Read how the registration process works.

 | <p><br>Upon signing up, you get an email like the one below</p>                                                                                                                                                                                                                                                                                              |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |